aboutcode-org/scancode-toolkit/docs/source/plugins/plugin_arch.rst

 Plugin Architecture
 ===================

-Notes: this is the initial design for ScanCode plugins.
-The actual architecture evolved and is different.

 Abstract:
 ---------

-This project’s purpose is to create a decoupled plugin architecture for scancode such that it can handle plugins at different stages of a scan and can be coupled at runtime.
-These stages would be
+The purpose of plugins is to create a decoupled architecture such that ScanCode can support extensibility at different stages of a scan.
+These stages are:

-* Pre - scan: Before starting the scan

-E.g Plugins to handle extraction of different archive types or instructions on how to handle certain types of files.
+* Pre-scan: Before starting the scan proper, such as plugins to handle extraction of different archive types or instructions on how to handle certain types of files, or to collect filetypes.
+These plugins process a whole codebase at once.

-* Scan proper: During the scan

-E.g Plugins to add more options for the scan, maybe to ignore certain files or add some command line arguments, create new scans (alternative or as a dependency for further scanning) etc.

-* Post - scan: After the scan
+* Scan proper: plugins to scan a file e.g. collect data and evidece from the files.
+These plugins process one file at a teim and can do a whole codebase pass once all files are scanned.

+* Post-scan: After the scan, e.g plugins for summarization and other aggregated operation once all scans are completed.
+These plugins process a whole codebase at once.

-E.g Plugins for output deduction, formatting or converting output to other formats (such as json, spdx, csv, xml, etc.)
+* Output and output filter: plugins for output creation and filtering such as formatting or converting output to other formats (such as json, spdx, csv, yaml).
+These plugins process a whole codebase at once.

-Upside of building a pluggable system would be to allow easier additions and rare modifications to code, without having to really fiddle around with core codebase.
-This will also provide a level of abstraction between the plugins and scancode so that any erroneous plugin would not affect the functioning of scancode as a whole.

 Description:
 ------------

 This project aims at making scancode a “pluggable” system, where new functionalities can be added to scancode at runtime as “plugins”.
 These plugins can be hooked into scancode using some predefined hooks.
 I would consider pluggy as the way to go for a plugin management system.

 Why pluggy?
 ^^^^^^^^^^^

-Pluggy is well documented and maintained regularly, and has proved its worth in projects such as py.test.
+Pluggy is well documented and maintained regularly, and has proved its worth in projects such as pytest.
 Pluggy relies on hook specifications and hook implementations (callbacks) instead of the conventional subclassing approach which may encourage tight-coupling in the overlying framework.
 Basically a hook specification contains method signatures (no code), these are defined by the application.
 A hook implementation contains definitions for methods declared in the corresponding hook specification implemented by a plugin.

 As mentioned in the abstract, the plugin architecture will have 3 hook specifications (can be increased if required)

 1. Pre - scan hook
 ^^^^^^^^^^^^^^^^^^